- Cancer Information

-Your job might require you to interact with others, solve problems and concentrate for long periods of time.
-After cancer treatment, it can be difficult to concentrate.
+Your job might require you to interact with others, solve problems and concentrate for a long period of time.
+Cancer and its treatments commonly impact the way your brain functions (cognition).
 You may feel like you are in a fog.
-This is called cancer-related cognitive impairment.
-Other terms used to describe this include “chemo brain”, “cancer fog” and “brain fog”.
+This is called cancer-related cognitive impairment, or may also be called “chemo brain”, “cancer fog” and “brain fog”.

-These changes may be caused by the cancer or cancer treatments, and they usually improve with time.
-Tell your doctor about any thinking or memory problems you are having.
+It may be caused by the cancer or cancer treatments, and usually improves with time (it may help to explain this to an employer).
+Tell your doctor about any thinking or memory problems you have.

 Tips for improving concentration

 - Get plenty of sleep.
 Deep sleep is important for memory and concentration.